 During the night a 6.6 earthquake had rocked Bodrum and Kos, 30 miles (as the crow flies) south of our location.
-The first we knew of it was a Facebook message but we were running our internet down and before we were able to get any details it ran out.
+The first we knew of it was a Facebook message.
+However, we were running our internet down and before we were able to get any details it ran out.
 We headed off to Didim giving it no further thought.

 Leaving our cosy, sheltered bay the wind was light from the south.
 As we turned into Didim Bay it became a north F5.
 Just what we need for manoeuvring in an unfamiliar marina.
 Then to top it off, as we were coming into the entrance I felt something tickle my leg.
-I went to brush it off, thinking it was a fly and got a bee sting instead, the furry barb stuck out of the inside of my index finger just above the middle joint.
+I went to brush it off, thinking it was a fly and got a bee sting instead.
+Looking down, I saw a furry barb sticking out of the inside of my index finger, just above the middle joint.
 Cue pain and swollen finger but at least I had parking Emerald alongside the fuel pontoon to distract me.

 With a topup of internet we could now find out what had happened with the earthquake.
 We felt very glad to have not been closer when we saw the news of injuries and death and the damage done to boats as a small tsunami rolled in and out.
 We only had 1m under the keel in our anchorage so any large water drop would have had us hitting the bottom.
-Colin thinks he heard a rumble about the time of the quake and I was woken by the talkative donkey on shore but I don’t remember what time it had been as the call to prayer also set it off.
+Colin thinks he heard a rumble about the time of the quake.
+The talkative donkey on shore woke me up.
+But I don’t remember what time it had been as the call to prayer also set it off.
 One to chalk down as a lucky escape.

 Not so lucky was the wind strength, a steady F6 at 30 degrees with stronger gusts.
 Agathonisi is a small, Greek, speck of an island a few miles off the Turkish coast in a very windy area of sea.
-We could turn back and anchor back in Turkey although there was a risk we would be fined if anyone checked on us and it would put us behind on our plan.
-As it was only a 12nm journey we plugged on.
+We could turn back and anchor back in Turkey.
+But we risked a fine if anyone checked on us.
+It would also put us behind on our plan.
+As it was only a 12nm journey we decided to plug on.
 Even turning into the bay at Agathonisi gave little respite and it wasn’t until we were close down the end of the bay that the gusts subsided.

 It was cosy in the anchorage with 5 other boats already in but we found a sandy patch off to the east side and the anchor held well.
 We all swung around in the gusts but no one touched.

-Boats came and went, some berthed alongside the ferry quay and those that were at the south end of the quay had to move when the ferry came in twice a day.
+Boats came and went, some berthed alongside the ferry quay.
+Those at the south end of the quay had to move when the ferry came in twice a day.
 Anchored yachts that blocked the ferry’s turning path also had to move.